Management Groups

 FolderPath

-Folder path which contains files containing Device FQDN list
+Folder path of files containing a Device FQDN list.

 Create Direct-based Management Groups from a Configuration Manager collection